Sigma Alpha Epsilon

-The fraternity has chapters and colonies in 50 states and provinces as of 2011.
-The creed of Sigma Alpha Epsilon, The True Gentleman, must be memorized and recited by all prospective members.
-In March 2014, the fraternity announced that it was eliminating the tradition of pledging following several alcohol- and drug-related incidents.
+The fraternity has chapters and emerging chapters in 50 states and provinces as of 2011.

-Sigma Alpha Epsilon had nine deaths linked to drinking, drugs and hazing between 2006 and 2013, more than any other Greek organization in the United States according to data compiled by Bloomberg.
+Sigma Alpha Epsilon had eleven deaths linked to drinking, drugs and hazing between 2006 and 2013, more than any other Greek organization in the United States according to data compiled by Bloomberg.
 During the 2010s, at least 18 Sigma Alpha Epsilon chapters were suspended, closed, or banned.
+In March 2014, the fraternity announced that it was eliminating the tradition of pledging following these deaths and other hazing incidents.